 Course Outcome: The student should be able to demonstrate adequate knowledge and skill in different sport sports psychological and nutritional basis of athletic training and injury management.

 Section I (Sports Psychology)

-I. Introduction To Sports Psychology
+- I. Introduction to Sports Psychology

 - 1. History, definition and scope of sports psychology

-- 2. Methods of studying behavior
+- 2. Methods of studying behaviour

-- 3. Personality and its relevance in sports
+3. Personality and its relevance in sports

 II.
 Attention Perception And Emotion In Sports